Arishraaj/Employee-Database/README.md

 This Python Flask application is designed to manage employee data, including their name, age, and department, and store this information in a MySQL database.

+This Python Flask application is Hosted using "pythonanywhere" .

+Here is the Link : https://arishraaj.pythonanywhere.com/

 ## Table of Contents

 - [Overview](#overview)